 Start with the pages that have the clearest connection to business value.
 That may include high-traffic pages, important service pages, underperforming landing pages, or pages where users are dropping off before taking the next step.

-When the answers stay vague, it may be time to rethink your digital marketing company and the goals behind your digital presence.
+If clear answers are hard to get, it may be time to reassess your digital marketing company and what you actually want your digital presence to accomplish.

 Page Bookmark